-- 70. (1) The Governing Body may establish committees to assist the Commission.
+70. (1) The Governing Body may establish committees to assist the Commission.

-- (2) A committee may consist of any combination of the following persons -
+(2) A committee may consist of any combination of the following persons -

 - (a) a member of the Governing Body;

 - (b) the Executive Director;

 - (c) a Commissioner;

 - (d) staff member of the Commission; and

 - (e) any other person.

-- (3) The Governing Body shall determine the remuneration and allowances and any other terms and conditions of appointment of committee members referred sub-section 2 (e).
+(3) The Governing Body shall determine the remuneration and allowances and any other terms and conditions of appointment of committee members referred to in subsection 2 (e), according to prevailing norms.

-- (4) The Governing Body may dissolve any committee at any time.
+(4) The Governing Body may dissolve any committee at any time.

-Finances of the Commission.
+Finances, financial year and auditors

-- 71. (1) The Commission shall be financed and provided with the working capital from - - (a) the monies that the Parliament may appropriate to the Commission from at the time of the commencement of this Act and thereafter from time to time; - (b) fees payable to the Commission in terms of this Act; - (c) grants, donations and bequests made to it; and - (d) income from any other source. - (2) The financial year of the Commission begins on 1 st April of each year and ends on 31st March on the following year, except the first financial year which shall begin on the day this Act commences and end on the first following 31st March. - (3) The Commission shall within four months after the end of its financial year prepare a report on its operations which together with the copy of its annual audited accounts as well as any report by the auditors of its management and accounting practices, and submit to the Minister who shall cause such report to be laid before Parliament for examination, consideration and action. - (4) The Commission shall submit to the Minister, at such time during its financial year as the Minister may determine, estimates of its financial requirements or expenditure projections in respect of its next financial year.
+71. (1) The Commission shall be financed and provided with the working capital from -

+- (a) the monies that Parliament may appropriate to the Commission from the time of the commencement of this Act and thereafter from time to time; - (b) fees payable to the Commission in terms of this Act;

+- (c) grants, donations and bequests made to it; and - (d) income from any other source.

+(2) The financial year of the Commission begins on 1st April of each year and ends on 31st March on the following year.

+(3) The Governing Body shall within four (4) months after the end of its financial year prepare a report on its operations which together with the copy of its annual audited accounts as well as any report by the auditors of its management and accounting practices, and submit to the Minister who shall cause such report to be laid before Parliament for examination, consideration and action.

+(4) The Commission shall submit to the Minister, at such time during its financial year as the Minister may determine, estimates of its financial requirements or expenditure projections in respect of its next financial year.

-(5) The Commission shall nominate auditors who shall be appointed and who may be dismissed by the Minister after consultation with the Labour Advisory Board.
+(5) The Governing body shall submit to the Minister a list of three firms of auditors, one of whom shall be appointed by the Minister as a firm of auditors of the Commission after consultation with the Labour Advisory Board, for a period not exceeding three (3) years.

+(6) The firm of auditors may be removed by the Minister after consultation with the Labour Advisory Board.